Best gaming monitors in 2025: the pixel-perfect panels I'd buy myself

 You don't have a powerful graphics card: As with all 4K panels, running it at a lower resolution doesn't look nice and you really need a top-end GPU to make the most of this monitor.

 The best budget 4K gaming monitor is the Gigabyte M28U.
-And yeah, budget and 4K are not words often seen together.
-Yet Gigabyte is offering a cheaper 4K panel than most here, and yet it's still a glorious IPS.
+And yes, budget and 4K are not words often seen together.
+Yet Gigabyte is offering a cheaper 4K panel than most here, and it's still a glorious IPS.

 With a 28-inch IPS panel, the M28U offers plenty of pixels per inch.
 The result is a super clear and crisp picture while gaming, which is paired well with the rich tone of the IPS.
 For a bright and vibrant game such as Deathloop, it's honestly stunning.
 As long as you avoid using it in HDR mode, that is, as like many IPS panels it doesn't offer the best HDR experience out there.

-What's impressive about the Gigabyte M28U is just how much is stuffed into the Gigabyte M28U for the money.
+What's impressive about the Gigabyte M28U is just how much tech is stuffed into its frame for the money.
 Beyond the pretty speedy IPS panel, there's a USB hub on the rear that includes multiple Type-A connections.
 Useful if you want to keep your cables tidy and run your mouse and cable directly to the monitor itself.

-The stand is perhaps the only let-down on the M28U, but I'm willing to let this one slide.
+The stand is perhaps the only let-down, but I'm willing to let this one slide.
 It's sturdy enough and offers some height and tilt adjustment, but it's a bit plasticky and not altogether as flexible as some.
 Though something had to give for this price bracket, and I'm happy it's the stand that's been trimmed back rather than the panel or refresh rate.

 You can't go wrong with the Gigabyte M28U, assuming you have the graphics card capable of driving it.
-We've been using this monitor in the team for over two years now and it's still performing as well as the day we got it.
+We've been using this monitor in the team for over two years now and it's still performing as well as the day we pulled it from its box.

 Read our full Gigabyte M28U review.